Quantum-Science-Inc/qserf-issues-tracker/update-log.md

 - **[TESTING]** for the active testing version of the game, usually prerelease
 - **[RELEASED]** for released versions

+### v3.1.0 "Megaupdate Phase 1 - Patch #1"
+- New Web database system for storing user data
+- Fixed audio and visual bugs
+- Fixed collider overlapping GUIs
+- Addition of more signs into the facility

 ### v3.0.0 "Megaupdate Phase 1"

 - New economy system.
 Make Electrons (game currency) to buy items in the shop, such as props, tools